-RFC is short for 'Request for Comments', and is a series documents which outline the technical architecture and protocols of the Internet.
-The inventor of RFC is Stephen D. Crocker: it was Crocker who wrote the first RFC document RFC 1.
-Crocker was part of the team (working group) which designed the first protocols for the ARPANET computer network in 1969.
+Request for Comments (RFC) is a document series that outlines the technical architecture and organisational structure of the Internet.
+The inventor of Request for Comments (RFC) is Stephen D. Crocker: it was Crocker who wrote the first RFC document: RFC 1 (7th of April 1969).
+Crocker was part of the team (working group) that designed the first host to host protocols of the ARPANET computer network.
 Due to the hap-hazard design process of these protocols, numerous documents were written, and it was Crocker - amongst others - who became aware that an official and organised document system was needed.
-RFC slowly evolved into a document system (publication) which describes:
+Request for Comments (RFC) slowly evolved into a document system (publication) that describes:

 Request for Comments (RFC) documents are crossed referenced to indicate whether the document is current, obsolete, or revised.
 The information published in a RFC file must be concise, clear and easily understandable.
 Each RFC file is assigned a unique identifying number; such as: RFC 4021.
 RFC files are published in a basic text format, and do adhere to a commonly used syntax.
 When an RFC document is published it never changes; they are instead cross referenced as obsolete or revised at the top of the document.
 RFC documents are currently published by the IETF and can be accessed at the following URL: tools.ietf.org/html/rfc1 - simple replace "rfc1" with the number of the RFC you desire.